 - Sieve half of the icing sugar into the butter and beat until combined, then repeat this with the remaining half of icing sugar and the matcha powder.

-- Add in the milk and vanilla extract, mixing until smooth.
+- Add in the milk, vanilla extract and salt (if using), mixing until smooth.

 Assembly and decoration:

 - Once your cupcakes have fully cooled, add your buttercream to a piping bag fitted with a large star nozzle and pipe large swirls onto each cupcake.

 - If using a chocolate drizzle to decorate, melt your chocolate in the microwave (20 secs at a time, stirring between bouts) and add this to a piping bag with a small round nozzle (or a food bag and cut off the bottom corner).
 Drizzle this over your cupcakes then enjoy!